 Frequently Asked Questions

 The Florida Department of Agriculture and Consumer Services has a lot of helpful information on their website.
 You can read the Florida carry law here: Florida Statute 790 and Florida Statute 776, since you are responsible for knowing the law, we highly recommend reviewing the current laws and be aware of changes that take place each and every year.
 As a registered student, we will try our best to keep you informed of the important changes that will effect you on our email news.
+If you attend our Concealed Weapons License Class, we will cover the most important laws that could effect you.

 Anyone may take the class including those who reside in other states and foreign nationals.
-Students under the age of 21 can take the class provided they meet certain requirements.
+Students under the age of 21 (as young as 13) can take the class provided they meet certain requirements.
 Call us for details.
 To apply for your State of Florida Concealed Weapons License, the basic requirements are that you must be at least 21, a permanent U.S. resident and pass the State of Florida background check.

 The easiest way to apply is by making an appointment (if needed) at one of the Tax Collectors Offices that is participating in the processing Concealed Weapons Licenses.
 Every County in the State of Florida is required to process applications but only designated locations in each County can process.
 Remember, that since this is a State License, you can process your application in any County and at any participating location.